maverickg59/macos-text-to-speech/README.md

 1. Press Cmd+Control+R to start recording
 2. Speak your text
-3. The recording will automatically stop after 2 seconds of silence
+3. The recording will automatically stop
-4. Your transcribed text will be copied to your clipboard
+4. Transcribed text will be copied to your clipboard
 5. Paste anywhere with Cmd+V
+6. Runs on your machine only

 ## Installation Options